DanielJDupont/Unused-CSS-Modules-Detector/README.md

 This is primarily used by Interview Py to help enforce a specific file-folder structure and to check for any unused CSS.

-### Opinion: Rational for Using Pairs of .module.css and .tsx Files for Components for Interview Py
+### Opinion: Rationale for Using Pairs of .module.css and .tsx Files for Components for Interview Py

 I enjoy using a pattern of using pairs of `.module.css` and `.tsx` files in React.
 This approach separates styling from logic very clearly, especially as I enjoy writing and having control over all of my own CSS and keeping the use of styling libraries to an absolute minimum.